 This is best explained by viewing the next tab in this section During the Import.
-Setting this option to ‘No‘ means that the import will be done in a page refresh.
-Depending on the size of the file the page maybe unresponsive for some time.
+Setting this option to ‘No‘ means that the import will be done in a page refresh (and you might have to click the Run Now button after the refresh).
+Depending on the size of the file, the page may be unresponsive for some time.

 Setting this to ‘Yes‘ will display the nice visual progress as mentioned.
-It will use an Ajax import and you can see the emails which import and which fail.
+It will use an AJAX import and you can see the subscribers which import and which fail.